jeygith/cleanuperr/variables.md

 - Required: No.

 #### **`QUEUECLEANER__STALLED_DELETE_PRIVATE`**
-- Controls whether to delete stalled private downloads from the download client.
+- Controls whether stalled downloads from private trackers should be removed from the download client.
 - Has no effect if `QUEUECLEANER__STALLED_IGNORE_PRIVATE` is `true`.
 - Type: Boolean
 - Possible values: `true`, `false`